danka74/SnomedCTParser/README.md

 ```
 Note that you need a full statement, now only a single concept on the left hand side.

-The `<snomed file>` is a snapshot concept file from the release, used to be able to determine if concepts are primitive or fully defined (differently colored boxes), can be omitted
+The `<SNOMED CT concepts release file>` is a snapshot concept file from the release, used to be able to determine if concepts are primitive or fully defined (differently colored boxes), can be omitted

 the `<output file>` is used for providing a name for the resulting SVG file.
 If omitted the filename is the same as input but with a .svg extension.